 - Mount your sample on the goniometer head.

 - Use the resolution predictor

-to calculate the optimal beamstop distance.
+to calculate the optimal sample to detector and beamstop distance.

 If you will be using the Stanford Automated Mounting (SAM) robot